Did you know that most child victims suffer abuse at the hands of someone they know and trust? Someone that YOU know and trust?

 Keep computers in common rooms of the house and don't be afraid to look over their shoulder to make sure their web-browsing is safe.

-With SmartPhones- kids often don't need the household computers- check their texts and web-browsing history often.
+With cell phones- kids don't need the household computers- check their texts and web-browsing history often.
 Be upfront with your kids about the fact that you will be checking their phones.
 Talk with them about the pictures and texts they send their friends.

 Set rules for internet/phone use at your house (including time used, placed used, and websites visited).